-- Flood storage offsets Compensatory excavation aims to offset the loss of floodplain storage due to bulk filling required to create lots that are free of 1% AEP flooding under the proposed future climate scenario. - Development bulk fill extent limitations The initial development scenario parcels encroach into the floodplain.
+- Flood storage offsets Compensatory excavation aims to offset the loss of floodplain storage due to bulk filling required to create lots that are free of 1% AEP flooding under the proposed future climate scenario. - Structure Plan bulk fill extent limitations The Structure Plan extent encroaches into the floodplain.
 This measure assesses the limitations of the bulk filling that would inform appropriate land-use types commensurate with the flood risk. - Stormwater detention storage Targeted to manage the impact of change in flood behaviour, loss of flood storage and local runoff upstream of existing development. - Additional land for flood impact offset Aims to minimise the cost of flood mitigation infrastructure and allow for controlled flood impacts to occur on Williamtown SAP land.

-With respect to water cycle management measures, specific measures were proposed to facilitate future development.
+With respect to water cycle management measures, specific measures were proposed to facilitate Williamtown SAP.
 These water cycle management measures utilise a combination of Water Sensitive Urban Design and stormwater reuse including: